-You could spend hours creating a budget, assessing your investments, projecting your retirement income and monitoring your credit score, or you could use your tablet or smartphone to complete essential financial tasks.
+From retirement and estate planning, to understanding healthcare costs and tax implications, our financial concerns only seem to increase as we age.
+You could spend hours creating a budget, assessing your investments, projecting your retirement income and monitoring your credit score, or you could use your tablet or smartphone to complete these essential financial tasks — and more.

-One of the most popular budgeting apps, Mint, is best known for synching with your bank accounts to track spending and saving but the free tool does so much more.
+One of the most popular money management apps, Intuit Mint, is best known for synching with your bank accounts to track spending and saving — but the free tool does so much more.
 You can use the app to track and pay bills, monitor investments, create a budget or access your credit score.
 It also features a tool to help you project how decisions like purchasing a big-ticket item or making extra contributions to your savings account will impact your finances.

-To help consumers manage healthcare costs, the nonprofit organization created a free Consumer Cost Lookup tool available online or as a smartphone app.
-Use the tool to get free estimates on out-of-pocket costs for dental and medical procedures, compare costs between providers and estimates of how much insurers will cover for out-of-network care.
+To help consumers manage healthcare costs, the nonprofit organization of the same name created a free Consumer Cost Lookup tool available online or as a smartphone app.
+Use the FairHealth tool to get free estimates on out-of-pocket costs for dental and medical procedures, compare costs between providers and estimate how much insurers will cover for out-of-network care.

 Are you saving enough for retirement?
-This free online calculator asks questions about salary, retirement savings and supplemental retirement income such as pensions and Social Security and determines how much money you’ll need to retire (and how close you are to hitting your goal).
+This free online calculator geared to baby boomers asks questions about salary, retirement savings and supplemental retirement income such as pensions and Social Security, and determines how much money you’ll need to retire (and how close you are to hitting your goal).

 Download this free app and leave your loyalty cards at home.
 Key Ring stores all of your membership data so you can get store discounts without stuffing your wallet with bulky cards.
 Bonus: You can also use the app to create shopping lists and search for sales and coupons.